 Disclaimer: I’m not a doctor.
 Whatsoever.
 At all.
-So, this piece is simply written from my personal experiences.
+So, this piece is simply written from my personal experiences with injury.
 In no way should you neglect medical attention.
 Nor, should you take what I have written as a piece of medical advice.
 It’s not.
 Please don’t.
 Please take care of yourself.

 I’ve always been extremely thankful that I’ve never gotten injured.
 I’ve heard of athletes and fellow runners who have had to opt out of races or games or tournaments, because for one reason or another they were injured.
 I could never empathize with them because, one, I’m not an athlete, and two, I’ve never been injured.
 But, I would do my best to sympathize.
 I’d imagine what life would be like if I couldn’t run because of an injury.
 Then I’d brush the thought aside, because it was too scary to think about.